Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 After the limited partners receive their return of capital, the next tier is typically a preferred return.
 The preferred rate varies from deal to deal but often falls in the 6% – 8% annualized range.

 Consequently, 100% of the profits flow to the investors again in tier two to meet this obligation.
-In fact, the ongoing cash flow distributions that the investors receive during the operational phase of the investment typically count toward this tier.
+The ongoing cash flow distributions that the investors receive during the operational phase of the investment typically count toward this tier.

-As an investor, it’s important to ensure the preferred return is accrued.
+It’s essential to ensure the preferred return is accrued as an investor.

-It’s typical for these investments not to hit their preferred rate of return early in the investment’s life cycle.
-But, if the preferred return is accrued, the sponsor still owes that money, which will be paid in future distributions or upon successful liquidation of the property.
+It’s typical for these investments not to hit their preferred rate of return early in their life cycle.
+But if the preferred return is accrued, the sponsor still owes that money, which will be paid in future distributions or upon successful property liquidation.

 General Partner Catch-Up – Tier #3

-Once the investors have received their initial capital investment and a preferred return, the sponsor can participate in the distribution waterfall.
-100% of distributions go to the general partner up to a prescribed amount in this tier.
+The sponsor can participate in the distribution waterfall once the investors have received their initial capital investment and a preferred return.
+In this tier, 100% of distributions go to the general partner up to a prescribed amount.

 Remaining Equity Split – Tier #4